lukaspatschil/federated_storage/README.md

 ## Technologies used

 ### Nest.js
+Is a framework for building Node.js web applications.
+We use it to implement our backend services.
+You can find out more in the [Nest.js documentation](https://docs.nestjs.com/).

 ### Angular
+Is a framework for building front-end web applications.
+We use it to implement our fronted application.
+You can find out more in the [Angular documentation](https://angular.io/docs).

 ### REST
+REST is a software architecture style that is used to guide the development of software architectecture for the WWW.
+We use REST for our API as and interface for the frontend and the backend to communicate.
+If you want to learn more about REST services you can read for example [the little book on rest services](https://www.kennethlange.com/books/The-Little-Book-on-REST-Services.pdf).

 ### Docker
 Docker is a virtualization tool that allows you to package and run applications in isolated environments called container.
 We run each of our applications services in a separate Docker container.
 You can find out more in the [Docker documentation](https://docs.docker.com/).